austinsonger/documentation/source/main/OwlHWazuh.rst

     }
   },

-**NOTE** As there can be some issues when modifying elasticsearch indices and templates, please request our help to do it.
+.. note:: As there can be some issues when modifying elasticsearch indices and templates, please request our help to do it.
 We are working to prepare a full index template and instructions.